guilopgar/TransformersExplClinicalCoding/README.md

 # Transformers for Explainable Clinical Coding

-We provide a description of the content of the different folders to facilitate the reproduction of the results obtained in this work.
+We provide a description of the content of the different folders to facilitate the reproduction of the results obtained in [[1]](#1):

 - **datasets**: it contains the link to a zip folder with the corpora from the 3 explainable clinical coding tasks addressed in this study.
 - **models**: it contains the link to a zip folder with the weights of all transformer-based models used in this work.